Pi-31415/Coding-Stratagems/README.md

 pip list
 ```

+## Markdown
+- Syntax highlighting can be done in code blocks by adding the name of the language after the triple quotes.

 ## JavaScript
 - For d3.js, if you want to get the parent node from the data, use the following.
 ```